 Deborah Greene-Jacobi, MS Deborah has over 35 years experience as an educator and mentor to youth and adults at the secondary, community college and university levels.
 She was a co-founder and director of a private non-profit school for dyslexic and learning different teens.
 For 25 years as an educational therapist Deb guided and mentored her students across the threshold into young adulthood both in the classroom and wilderness settings.

 Deborah is a host and carrier of the Circle Way and facilitator of intentional, collaborative conversations in educational, community and wilderness settings.
-Areas of her expertise include: educational boards, staff and secondary classrooms, teen and young adult leadership, wilderness guiding and apprenticeship training.

 Deb is inspired by the transformative power of the wilderness as a mirror of our own deepest human nature.
 Her love for deep nature was nurtured and grown from time spent since childhood with the mountains and rivers of the Idaho primitive wilderness area.
 Deb has been involved in wilderness rites of passage for 10 years and is passionate about facilitating circle and council as well as guiding wilderness rites of passage with teens and adults.